HugoKaua/HugoKaua/README.md

 ###

-<p align="left">Com certeza, Hugo!
-Ter o perfil em inglês no GitHub é um passo excelente, especialmente para quem busca vagas Home Office, já que muitas empresas que contratam remotamente valorizam (ou exigem) o idioma.

-Aqui estão as duas versões adaptadas:

-Option 1: About Me (Main Text)
-"My name is Hugo, I'm 21 years old and based in Guarulhos, Brazil.
+<p align="left">"My name is Hugo, I'm 21 years old and based in Guarulhos, Brazil.
 I am currently a student of Analysis and Systems Development (ADS) and I am actively looking for a Home Office position in the tech industry.

 I hold several certifications and have completed various courses that have built a solid technical foundation.
 I am passionate about solving problems through code and am constantly upgrading my skills to deliver efficient and scalable solutions.